barmkin/dominion.scripts/README.md

 dominion.scripts is a collection of userscripts usable on https://dominion.games/ .
 This repository is currently composed of
-- Free Subscription - Base Sets of 10 Buttons (version 0.1)
+- Free Subscription - Base Sets of 10 Buttons (version 0.2)
   - Which adds (First Game, Size Distortion, Deck Top, Sleight of Hand, Improvements and Silver & Gold) buttons to table creation lobby
 - Free Subscription - Base Sets of 10 Buttons + Customs (version 0.1)
   - Which contains the 6 base sets plus 3 custom examples buttons to table creation lobby.
   - You can customize the cardSets on lines 40-54, modifying sets name (line 41) or adding a new sets
   - Use the full card name and use random to pick a random base card
 - Silver Subscription - Sets of 10 Button (version 0.1)
-  - Which is in progress...
+  - Beta
+- Gold Subscription - Sets of 10 Button (version 0.3)
+  - Multi-Lang support (BETA)

 ## Installation